Skip to main content

 General Unsecured Claims.
 Class 3 general unsecured creditors received impaired treatment with pro rata distributions from the Liquidation Trust.
 The estimated recovery range of 34.7% to 100% reflected uncertainty about the ultimate size of the allowed claims pool and the effect of claims objections.
 Key unsecured creditors included Amazon Web Services, which negotiated a settlement requiring the Liquidation Trust to pay $119,413.56 in full satisfaction of its claim.

 Equity Interests.
-Under the Plan of Liquidation, Class 5 common equity interests were cancelled with zero recovery, while Class 4 preferred equity holders were estimated to receive up to 72% recovery.
+Under the plan, Class 5 common equity interests were cancelled with zero recovery, while Class 4 preferred equity holders were estimated to receive up to 72% recovery.
 The plan structure provided for preferred equity to receive residual value only after Class 3 general unsecured claims were paid in full.

 Key Plan Provisions.